-In July, the Massachusetts State House will be writing its own rulebook.
-We’re organizing constituent power in every corner of the state to ask that our legislators change the broken, anti-democratic rules in the State House.
+We’re fighting to change the broken, anti-democratic rules.
 Together, we can make the State House the People’s House.
 Will you join us?

 As Massachusetts residents, we know that our state house is not working for us.
 Year after year, policies that the majority of people in this state support and need in order to thrive are voted down without a public vote, or stalled indefinitely.
 This is true of vital legislation such as immigrant protections, Medicare for All, increasing voting access, ending wage theft, and so much more.

 Why is it that, despite a Democratic supermajority, the State House fails to pass widely popular and desperately needed legislation?

 We elect representatives to represent our interests, but the truth is, most of the time we don’t even know how they vote on our behalf.
 In fact, Massachusetts has one of the least transparent state houses in the country.
 For ordinary residents, this means that: